agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 ![rb-time-per-request](/images/rb-time-per-request.png)

+*Pictured Above: Two graphs.
+The top represents the number of free nodes over a script's lifetime and the bottom represents the time to complete a single request over the script's lifetime.*

 Here are the key details of the above graphs.

 - The time to complete a request is relatively unphased by the growth of the red black tree of free nodes.
 In such a crude graph to small changes in time are hard to observe.